upbound/docs/content/all-spaces/self-hosted-spaces/use-argo-flux.md

 ```
 {{< /hint >}}

 Spaces provides an optional plugin to assist with integrating a managed control plane in a Space with Argo CD.
-You must enable the plugin for the entire Space at Spaces install-time.
+You must enable the plugin for the entire Space at Spaces install or upgrade time.
 The plugin's job is to propagate the connection details of each managed control plane in a Space to Argo CD.
+By default, these connection details are stored in a Kubernetes secret named same as the control plane.
+If you're running Argo CD with different namespaces, we suggest you to pass the `features.alpha.argocdPlugin.useUIDFormatForCTPSecrets` flag to use the UID format for the secret name to avoid conflicts.

 ### On cluster Argo CD